rsnemmen/ads_bibdesk/README.md

 and the binary adsbibdesk will be installed into your path.
 You may need to run the last command with `sudo`.

-If you want to be able to right click on a reference and run the script on the selection from OS X, run
+~~If you want to be able to right click on a reference and run the script on the selection from OS X, run `python setup.py service` to build the service.~~ (needs to be implemented)

-    python setup.py service

-to build the service.

 # TODO